vivian-engineering/Mini_Tank_VFBlueStamp_Portfolio/index.md

 ## Challenges
 One of the challenges I faced when building the robot was just trying to create the wheel mechanism.
 I made a substituion for a longer screw in the place of a shorter one and later on was unable to use the shorter screw in the longer screw's place.
 I had to dissassemble the entire structure to redo it.
 From that I learned that it's best to stick to the right parts as listed in the instructions, and to not just assume I have the resources to use any piece in another's stead.
 Another issue I had was just with assembling the robot's structure because apparently for a cleaner finish it is best to remove the paper layer on the base plate.
 Because of that I had to dissassemble and reassemble the entire robot which was very painful.
 Also, because the breadboards didn't fully combine together I assumed that something was wrong with them but apparently that was just how it fit together.

 ## Future Plan
-In the future I want to add a cool CAD exterior, and if time permits then the CAD exterior arm would have a ball and socket.
+In the future I want to add a CAD exterior, and if time permits then the CAD exterior arm would have a ball and socket.
 Also, I want to paint the exterior of my CAD to make it look more unique, rather than the boring white plastic of the CAD.
-I also want to work on editting the code so that my robot can move in more complex ways rather than only being able to rotate or turn.
+I also want to work on editing the code so that my robot can move in more complex ways rather than only being able to rotate or turn.
 I want to enable my robot to turn and move at the same time.

 <!-- For your first milestone, describe what your project is and how you plan to build it.
 You can include: -->
 <!-- - An explanation about the different components of your project and how they will all integrate together -->